Syed Nazrul Islam: Early life

 Syed Nazrul Islam was born in 1925, into a Bengali Muslim family of Syeds in the village of Bir Dampara, Jashodal Union in Kishoreganj (then Mymensingh District) of the Bengal Presidency.
 He obtained degrees in history and law from the University of Dhaka and was an active student political leader in the Muslim League.
 Syed captained his college's cricket and hockey teams and participated in the Pakistan movement.
-He entered the civil service of Pakistan in 1949 but resigned in 1951 to work as a professor of history at the Anandmohan College in Mymensingh, where he also practised law.
+He entered the civil service of Pakistan in 1949 but resigned in 1951 to work as a professor of history at the Ananda Mohan College in Mymensingh, where he also practised law.

 Political career

-Syed Nazrul's political career began when he joined the Awami Muslim League and participated in the Language Movement in 1952, for which he was arrested by Pakistani police.
+Nazrul Islam's political career began when he joined the Awami Muslim League and participated in the Language Movement in 1952, for which he was arrested by police.
 He would rise to various provincial and central party leadership positions, becoming a close confidante of the party's leader Sheikh Mujib.
 He was jailed during the Six Point Demand movement.
 He was elected to the National Assembly of Pakistan in 1970, where he served briefly as deputy leader of the majority.
-Following the arrest of Mujib on 25 March 1971 by Pakistani forces, Syed escaped to Mujibnagar with other party leaders and proclaimed the independence of Bangladesh.
-Mujib was elected president of Bangladesh but Syed would serve as acting president, with Tajuddin Ahmed as prime minister.
-Syed played a key role in leading the nationalist cause, co-ordinating the Mukti Bahini guerrilla force and winning support from India and other nations.
+Following the arrest of Mujib on 25 March 1971 by Pakistani forces, Syed escaped to Meherpur, Khulna with other party leaders and proclaimed the independence of Bangladesh.
+Syed stepped in as the acting President, with Tajuddin Ahmed as the government's prime minister.
+Syed played a key role in leading the nationalist cause, co-ordinating the BDF guerrilla force and winning support from India and other nations.

 After the independence of Bangladesh, Syed was appointed minister of industries, the deputy leader in parliament and a member of the constitution committee.
-When Mujib banned other political parties and assumed sweeping powers as president in 1975, Syed was appointed vice-Chairman of the BAKSAL, the renamed Awami League.
+When Mujib banned other political parties and assumed sweeping powers as president in 1975, Syed was appointed vice-chairman of the BAKSAL.